JuliaLang/julia/doc/stdlib/base.rst

    Return a list of immediate subtypes of DataType T.  Note that all currently loaded subtypes are included, including those not visible in the current module.

-.. function:: subtypetree(T::DataType)

-   Return a nested list of all subtypes of DataType T.  Note that all currently loaded subtypes are included, including those not visible in the current module.

 .. function:: typemin(type)

    The lowest value representable by the given (real) numeric type.